 - Time of day and day of week

 Above all, you learn your target’s behavior; you will also learn how to advertise to them.
 To demonstrate, picture someone who stops on their way home from work every Friday at 6 p.m. at a local pizza chain.
 Then, somehow, they stop showing for two weeks in a row.
-All of a sudden, on the third Friday in a row, you send an ad reminding them of their favorite Friday nightspot.
+On the third Friday in a row, you send an ad reminding them of their favorite Friday nightspot.

 - Brand Shopper Segments – Focus on mobile devices that visit specific, branded locations.